AkioKiyota/Login-Info/README.md

 In your knew created account go to "Manage your Google Account => Security" and close the of the bottom of the page set "Insecure application access" ON.
 With this you will give permission to smtplib module to get access to your Gmail account.

-BUT before running the code you must change add some variables to "data" file:
+BUT before running the code you must change the some variables inside the code its as following:

-First variable is goind to be your new created account's email address.
-For example:
+'emailAdress' variable is goind to be your new created account's email address:
     example@gmail.com

-Second variable is going to be your new created account's password.
+'emailPassword' variable is going to be your new created account's password.
 For example:
     123456789Example

-And last variable is going to be your Main Email account.
+And 'recevier' variable is going to be your Main Email account.
 The Login infos are going to send to this email address by your new created account.

-Here is a full example what to write in "data" file.
-    example@gmail.com,123456789Example,example1@gmail.com
-          ^^^^              ^^^^              ^^^^
-          ''''              ''''              ''''
-          ''''              ''''              ''''
-      First Variable   Second Variable   Third Variable

-----    YOU MUST CHANGE DATA FILE OTHERWISE CODE WONT WORK!!!  -----

 And also we must make a trigger on our computer for our script.